We don't realize it, but our everyday lives rely heavily on optics.

 How Does A Binocular Work And Why Should You Use It?

 Binoculars are generally two telescopes combined together to suit each eye.
-It focuses light rays from far off so you can see remote objects more clearly.
 By using a binocular, you could stare at a wild or dangerous animal right in the eye while you are conveniently located from a safe distance.

-Some of the general uses are as follows:
+Some of the general uses of binoculars are as follows: